abilian/nua/nua-build/README.md

     - `nua_config`: library to read the embedded `nua-config` file (introspection),
     - `app_builder`: actual builder of the application inside the Docker image.

-- `nua-autobuild`: build Docker images used by Nua.
-It provides:

-    - `nua_image_builder`:  tool to build locally the Nua standard base images if needed